delawaremathguy/ShoppingList/README.md

 ## Last Update of Note

-My Last Update of note was **August 4, 2020,  about 00:50 GMT**, when these were some of the recent changes I made.
+My Last Update of note was **August 5, 2020,  about 18:00 GMT**, when these were some of the recent changes I made.

+* Fixed a silly error (*a coding abnormality*) where the name defining .shoppingItemWillBeDeleted had the wrong string in its definition, so some code was actually treating as edit as both an edit and a WillBeDeleted message.  *duh!*  No items actually got deleted from Core Data in the process, but they were being removed from display in some list views.
+I also reorganized some posting of Notifications so that I was not "over-notifying."

 * Last week's major rewrite effort to replace all uses of @FetchRequest was, at best, *a partial success*.
 My first releases had  code that was  not fully worked out.
 As I went through the week, I found several omissions as well as a major shortcoming of the design.
 I kept running into almost exactly the same issue I had before when using @FetchRequest.
 But that failed rewrite helped me to recognize the *real issue* at hand in relying completely on SwiftUI and Combine: when something sends out an "objectWillChange" type of message, the problem for anyone listening is that we don't really know *which* object changed or *what* exactly was the type of change.